Body Double (novel): Plot

 Returning to Boston from a business trip in Paris, Maura Isles encounters delays at Charles de Gaulle Airport, and finds upon landing in Boston that the airline has lost her luggage.
-When she finally makes it home, she finds her house taped off as a crime scene—and is surprised to see Jane Rizzoli (now about 8-months-pregnant) and Rizzoli's partner Barry Frost there.
+When she finally makes it home, she finds her house taped off as a crime scene—and is surprised to see Jane Rizzoli (now about 8 months pregnant) and Rizzoli's partner Barry Frost there.
 Rizzoli does a double-take on seeing Maura, and directs her attention to a white Ford Taurus in her driveway.
 There, Maura finds the body of a woman who looks identical to her—and also shares the same birthday.

 When the body is taken in to the medical examiner's office, Maura takes a tissue sample from the dead woman, and one from herself and asks Rizzoli to take them for DNA testing.
 The woman is found to have been killed by a 'Black Talon' bullet.

-Meanwhile, Matilda Purvis, the almost-9-months-pregnant wife of a BMW dealership manager, visits the dealership after an OB-GYN appointment—and is belittled by her husband (who she had married when she was two months pregnant) for ruining the tires.
+Meanwhile, Matilda Purvis, the almost-9-months-pregnant wife of a BMW dealership manager, visits the dealership after an OB-GYN appointment—and is belittled by her husband (whom she had married when she was two months pregnant) for ruining the tires.
 When she goes home, she finds she is not alone—and is struck unconscious when thinking the other to be her husband, she calls his name.

 Newton police detective Rick Ballard tells Maura that he believes that a CEO of a pharmaceutical company is the murderer, due to the latter's obsessive lust over the deceased woman, Anna Leoni (on her driver's license, the name was recorded as Jessop).
 Maura's curiosity is aroused further when Rizzoli hands her DNA results showing that the deceased is her identical-twin sister.
 The trail then leads to Maine, where the remains of several murder victims (mostly pregnant women, but including some men) are found.
 A check of the FBI database over forty years reveals a possible pattern circumnavigating the US.
 Maura eventually finds that her mother, Amalathea Lank, has been jailed for two murders, one of a 9-months-pregnant woman.
 Eventually, she also works out that Amalathea and her cousin Elijah (whom she eventually married) had been killing women who were just about to deliver and then taking out the babies and selling them.
 She also finds that Ballard was in love with Anna, and that he also likes her very much (Maura is also attracted to him).